pdxdave/aws_cantrill/003_tech_fundamentals/006_network_address_translation.md

 ![network_18](../assets/network_18.png)
 ## Dynamic NAT
 1. This type of NAT is used when you have less Public IP addresses than Private IP addresses, but when all of those Private  IP's need public access at some time.
+2. In this example we have four private IP addresses and two public.
+3. In the diagram, 10.0.0.42 sends a packet along with its sourse and destination IP addresses.
+It goes to the router and sees if it has a current allocation of public addresses from the pool.
+If it's not currently using one and one is available, one will be dynamically created.
+In this case 52.95.36.66.
+This is a temporary basis.
+4. When the previous one is done, 10.0.0.44 can go through the same process and use 52.95.36.66 because it was freed up.

 ![network_19](../assets/network_19.png)